-The purpose of this Committee shall be to represent the diversity of the presbyterate of the Archdiocese of Atlanta in the task of assisting the Archbishop in planning and promoting the ongoing formation of priests ministering in this Archdiocese.
+The purpose of the Committee for the Ongoing Formation of Priests (COFP) shall be to represent the diversity of the presbyterate of the Archdiocese of Atlanta in the task of assisting the Archbishop in planning and promoting the ongoing formation of priests ministering in this Archdiocese.
 The scope of ongoing formation needs to address each of these four areas of development: human, intellectual, pastoral, and spiritual.

 - Reverend Monsignor Edward B. Branch